 Reconvene the large group and ask members of the class to share the items on their personalized checklists.

-What characteristics do good followers in the US Air Force demonstrate?
+What characteristics do good followers in the Department of the US Air Force demonstrate?

 Why are these characteristics important?

 Record student responses on the white board.
 Encourage participation (don’t let one person monopolize the conversation).